cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-vercel/index.md

 ## Adding a custom domain

 To use a custom domain for your Pages project, [add a custom domain](/pages/configuration/custom-domains/) that is the same custom domain as your currently deployed Vercel application.
-When Pages finishes the initial deploy of your site, you will need to delete the Workers application to start sending requests to Cloudflare Pages.
+When Pages finishes the initial deploy of your site, you will need to delete the Vercel application to start sending requests to Cloudflare Pages.

 {{<Aside type="note">}}